jsa2/azdevops-cert/readme.md

   - line-break is \ whereas in Powershell `

 ### Running in Cloud shell

-Running in cloud shell seems not to support the existing session, or new session via Az Login, so you need to use PAT Token
+Running in cloud shell works just like the CLI Script below, but you have to do AZ LOGIN in the cloud shell, even though there is existing session

 ---

-access the cloud shell script [**here**](cloudShell.md)
+access the cloud shell version [**here**](CloudShell.md)

----
+access the cloud shell via PAT script [**here**](PATversion.md)

 ## CLI Script
 Ensure you have set the default devops organization, and have updated the AZ CLI ``AZ CLI upgrade``